-Repeat Over Entire Head
+Step Six: Repeat Over Entire Head

 Repeat this process over all the hair you want to curl.
 Although it might seem tedious, once you have the technique on lock, it goes surprisingly quickly.
 This model's hair was completely curled, with pictures taken, in a total of 45 minutes.

-Let your hair dry fully before removing Curlformers.
-Because their surface is mesh-like, air constantly circulates through, so drying time isn't as long as things like magnetic rollers.
+Because the Curlformer surface is mesh-like, air constantly circulates through, making drying time shorter than it would be with a product like magnetic rollers.
 To speed things up, you can sit under a hood dryer or use a hand-held dryer over the head.
-Air drying may take anywhere from two to five hours, depending on the length and thickness of your hair.
+Kimble suggests drying for the first 30 minutes, then letting it air dry.
+Air drying may take anywhere from two to eight hours overnight, depending on the length and thickness of your hair.

-Separate Curls for More Volume
+Final Step: Separate Curls for More Volume

 If you don't like the candy curls look, you're not stuck with it.
 "While removing the Curlformers, add a light oil or serum to your hands to smooth over each curl," Everett says, recommending the One N' Only Aragon Oil Spray Treatment.